 - Demographic factors – such as age, gender, religion, income, education

 - Behavioral factors – usage occasions, usage rates

 A Product Market Grid is a perfect tool to help a firm select the most appropriate target market because it helps you determine:

-- Consumption of products by Market Segment
+- Consumption of products by market segment

 - Sizes of various market segments (if entered into the grid)

-Map existing products identifying who the primary market and secondary market is for each (there may also be a tertiary market).
+2. Then, map existing products identifying who the primary market and secondary market is for each (there may also be a tertiary market).

 Need marketing help to support business growth?

 We welcome the opportunity to show you how we can make your marketing SIZZLE with our data-driven, results-oriented marketing strategies.
-Sign up for our FREE newsletter, get the 1st chapter of our book on digital marketing analytics – FREE, or contact us for more information on hiring us.
+Sign up for our FREE newsletter, get our FREE guide to creating an awesome website, or contact us for more information on hiring us.